 In summary: Cree’s book is excellent, deserving a spot on the shelves of beginner and fanatical ice cream makers alike.

-Jeni’s Splendid Ice Cream Desserts, Jeni Britton Bauer
+Jeni’s Splendid Ice Creams at Home / Jeni’s Splendid Ice Cream Desserts, Jeni Britton Bauer [updated 1-22-2020]

 Jeni Britton Bauer knows as much about ice cream as anyone.
 Her industrial process is unique, drawing deeply from the science of milk protein denaturization to produce exquisitely textured, vibrant tasting, egg-free ice creams from local raw milk.
 Much like Dana Cree and David Lebovitz, she has a great imagination for flavors and a well-honed palate.

-Instead, as a concession to label-friendliness and pantry-friendliness, her recipes use cornstarch and cream cheese.
+In the mythical book I’d like to see, Britton Bauer would trust her readers to be curious about theory and technique, as Dana Cree does.
+And like Cree’s book, it would offer the options of using serious stabilizing ingredients.
+In its current form, as a concession to label-friendliness and pantry-friendliness, the recipes use cornstarch and cream cheese.
 The former is standard, but a B-team player.
 The latter isn’t as ridiculous as it sounds; it’s a concentrated source of milk solids, and usually contains locust bean gum or carrageenans.
 But using cream cheese sacrifices the control you get from grownup ingredients.
 And I just don’t want to put cream cheese in my ice cream, unless I’m making cream cheese-flavored ice cream.
 The book also greatly simplifies the cooking process that Jeni developed so carefully for her commercial ice creams.
 As a result of all of this, you can expect that the book recipes will produce results quite different from the versions she’ll sell you.
 Finally, there are no weight measurements.
 Sadness.

 The Ice Cream E-Book.
 Short and sweet summary of key points from Douglas Goff’s research at the University of Guelph.